 As they sip their chocolate teas, Olivia and Jane avoid each other’s eyes.

 Jane knows it is her prerogative to initiate a conversation, as she invited her daughter home for Christmas.
 But something about Olivia’s hostile behaviour makes her feel uncomfortable about broaching a topic, a fifteen year old fight.

 ‘What was I thinking?
-Why did I imagine Olivia leaping and bounding right into my arms, her face full of an angelic grin, the baby of my memories?’
+Why did I imagine Olivia leaping right into my arms, her face full of an angelic grin, the baby of my memories?’